 Although a genetic disposition appears to govern susceptibility to both types of diabetes, a number of other factors can also be involved.
 Diet and obesity are key elements in the cause of type 2 diabetes.
 Autoimmune processes in which the antibodies created to fight allergies and certain infections react again the body itself may also play a role in causing both types of diabetes.

 TYPE 1 DIABETES

-In type 1 diabetes (autoimmune disease), the insulin-producing cells in the pancreas are destroyed and become unable to produce insulin.
+In type 1 diabetes, the insulin-producing cells in the pancreas are destroyed and become unable to produce insulin.
 Seventy-five percent of type 1 diabetics have antibodies to their own pancreatic cells as apposed to 0.5 to 2% of individuals without diabetes, supporting the theory of an autoimmune cause of disease.
-New autoimmune testing is available.

 Microbial infections may be responsible for initiating the autoimmune disease process in type 1 diabetes.
 Microbes that may induce an autoimmune reaction include the Pertussis whooping cough bacteria, hepatitis virus, Rubella virus, Coxsackie virus, Epstein-Barre virus, cytomegalic virus, and herpes virus 6.
 Also some people with type 1 diabetes have antibodies to the albumin in cow’s milk which are capable of reacting to the insulin-producing cells in the pancreas.
 Susceptibility in type 1 diabetes may also be genetically predetermined.

 Diet, obesity, allergies to certain foods, viral infections are all factors that contribute to the onset of or aggravate type 2 diabetes.
 An estimated 85% of all type 2 diabetics are overweight when diagnosed.
 Some people feel that any person 30% overweight for 30 years will become a diabetic or even sooner.